smathot/pythontutorials/content/pages/basic/syntax.md

 print(None)
 ```

 The *standard output* is the default output channel of your program.
-If you're using Python from a terminal, then whatever goes to the standard output appears in the terminal; if you're using Python from within Spyder, then whatever goes to the standard output appears in Spyder's IPython console; if you're using Python from within a Jupyter Notebook, then whatever goes to the standard output appears in the notebook; etc.
+If you're using Python from a terminal, then whatever goes to the standard output appears in the terminal; if you're using Python from within Rapunzel or Spyder, then whatever goes to the standard output appears in the IPython console; if you're using Python from within a Jupyter Notebook, then whatever goes to the standard output appears in the notebook; etc.

 But you generally don't have to worry about this: Your output will appear where you expect it to appear.